consoledotdev/home/content/profiles/graphite.md

 #### How are the teams structured?

 We are small enough to operate as a single team right now.
-Despite there being just eight of us, we’re growing quickly, and soon we’ll have to break out into multiple teams.
+Despite there being just nine of us, we’re growing quickly, and soon we’ll have to break out into multiple teams.

 Everyone works in person, full-time at our office in New York.
 We’re a